samuelt37/python-projects/search_engine/readme.txt

-this project takes website pages downloaded and placed in WEBPAGES_CLEAN and stores the tokens in each file into a mongodb database.
+This project takes website pages downloaded and placed in WEBPAGES_CLEAN and stores the tokens in each file into a mongodb database.
 Once loaded into the database, you can make search queries if you put it into a local server.